Templum-Deam-Luna/luna-civitatem/ordinances.md

 * [ ] Require bridge over creeks no further apart than one every half-mile.
 * [ ] Require straight through roads in large lots (not that zig-zag nonsense that fails at discouraging traffic).
+* [ ] Require residential neighborhoods include park land with a playground.
+* [ ] Require greenways on both sides of all creeks.
+This is done in Korea for flood control, but is also a great amenity.

 ## Trees